-- The site visit Team Leader should inform the program at the exit interview of the programs' responsibility to respond to the Site Visit Report. - NAACLS staff will provide the program with the official Site Visit Report.
-If a response is not received within four weeks, NAACLS staff will attempt to communicate with the appropriate program official(s) by telephone and/or email. - If this action does not result in a program's response, the Committee will review the program for accreditation without this part of the program's input.
+- The site visit team leader should inform the program at the exit interview of the programs' responsibility to respond to the Site Visit Report. - NAACLS staff will provide the program with the official Site Visit Report.
+If a response is not received within four weeks, NAACLS staff will attempt to communicate with the appropriate program official(s) by telephone and/or email. - If this action does not result in a program's response, the committee will review the program for accreditation without this part of the program's input.

-4. Completing a NAACLS Expense Report Form
+Completing a NAACLS Expense Report Form

 Any expenses incurred during the site visit should be submitted to NAACLS by the specified due date (within 15 days of the site visit) with a completed NAACLS Expense Report.

-Late expense reports must be accompanied by a written explanation for late submission for reimbursement.
-An electronic Expense Report will be sent directly to site visitors.
+An electronic expense report will be sent directly to site visitors.
 Please note that a delay in the submission of the expense report will lead to a delay in reimbursement.
 If you are not submitting an expense report, please inform the NAACLS Accounting Office immediately.

-a.
 Transportation Expenses

-Include all transportation costs on the Site Visit Expense Report (airline, bus, train, personal car mileage, rental cars, taxis, rideshares, subways, etc).
+Include all transportation costs on the Site Visit Expense Report (airline, bus, train, personal car mileage, rental cars, taxis, rideshares, subways, etc.).
 If transportation was master billed to NAACLS, please include this information as well.
 Please provide receipts with the expense report.
 First class tickets and private aircraft use are reimbursed at coach rates.

-Use of a personal car or rental car to travel to a site visit destination must be preapproved by NAACLS\.
-All mileage applicable to the site visit must be included in the expense report.
+Use of a personal car or rental car to travel to a site visit destination must be preapproved by NAACLS.
+All mileage applicable and tolls to the site visit must be included in the expense report.
 Mileage will be reimbursed at the current IRS rate.

-b.
 Lodging and Lodging Related Expenses